zouhair/NHLGames/README.md

 - A supported [media player](#players)
 - A supported [streamer](#streamer)

-## //_Message about the hosts file_
---- _v.1.3 and before_ ---
-First time you start NHLGames it will ask if you wish to view the Hosts file.
-That means the app has changed a system file to let you use NHLGames without issues by adding a line like this one `XXX.XXX.XXX.XXX www.hosting.site.com` at the end of it.
-If you want to view the changes, then click Yes and you will have to select Notepad to view the file.
-If NHLGames did not succesfully changed this file, see the [Server Hosts Entry](#server-hosts-entry) section.

 ## //_Is this app safe?_
 Yes, it is.
 However, some anti-virus or anti-malware won't agree because we edit your hosts file in Windows/System32/drivers/etc/, a file used to redirect nhl.com to another ip.
 We do that, to make sure the app will get stream links for games that are available.
 But don't worry, this server only responds in plain text and won't hurt your pc.
 If you don't trust us, find out by yourself by looking at our code.